-Not much room left for under-fire Baraclough’s excuses
+'Little room left for Baraclough’s excuses'

 Baraclough was asked post-match if he had received any assurances of that nature from his employers, and if they understand that it is a transition period.

 "I think so because it is something we have sat down and discussed," he responded.
-"Over a period of time, you want to see those young players coming through."
+"Over a period of time, you want to see those young players coming through.

-He added: "We have a strategy that is going to develop this nation and make us stronger in the next few years.
+"We have a strategy that is going to develop this nation and make us stronger in the next few years.
 How do you do that if you don't give these young players the experience?
 You won't find out about them, and I think we have found out some really positive stuff in the last fortnight."

 Contradictions and contributing factors